Shame Acronym: A Simple Way to Understand What Shame Really Feels Like

 An infographic answering what is the shame acronym?

 You might recognize shame as heat rising in your chest or face.
+Shame is often manifested in body language—flushing of the face, downcast eyes, slack posture, and a lowered head are observable signs of this emotion.
 A sudden urge to collapse inward, shoulders dropping, gaze going down, throat tightening.
 The impulse to disappear, to get small, to get out of the room.
 Some people feel it as a kind of freezing, a held breath, a stillness that comes over them when they feel exposed.
+The experience of shame is often somatic, manifesting physically in the body as tension, a pit in the stomach, or a desire to collapse inward, especially when something is happening that triggers feelings of exposure or threat to belonging.

-Your nervous system responds to shame the way it responds to a threat, because it is one.
+Your sympathetic nervous system responds to shame the way it responds to a threat, because it is one.
 We are wired for belonging.
 Shame signals that belonging might be at risk.
 And so the body braces.
+Grounding yourself in your body when shame is happening can soothe your sympathetic nervous system, helping to deactivate the fight-flight-freeze response that shame initiates and allowing for a better understanding of the shame.

 Over time, when shame is chronic, the body stops waiting for the threat.
 It just stays braced.
 Ready for the exposure that feels inevitable.